linkingmon/ReconNet-hls/readme.md

 The ReconNet structure is consist of several convolution blocks.
 Each convolutional block is has three convolution layers with 11x11x64, 1x1x32, 7x7x1 size.
 Fig. 3 shows a ReconNet with two conv. blocks, which is also the structure choose to accelerate by hls solution.<br>

 ![](https://i.imgur.com/G4MZyL8.jpg)

+## Model training
+The source code of the training process is at [this respository](https://github.com/tingyungchen/ReconNet).

 ## HLS implementation
 **Model quantization**